Promotion of aspiring artists – Spring 2017

 What we support: Scope of promotion

-Starting as of 1 September 2016, Pro Helvetia is providing work grants in the field of visual arts (incl. performance, new media and photography).
+Pro Helvetia supports the creation of works in the field of visual arts (incl. performance, new media and photography) by means of work grants.
 The support measures are aimed at Swiss artists whose work enjoys cross-regional recognition.
 Eligible artists have a proven track record in their field, and the project in question must represent a significant step in their artistic development.
 Applications can be submitted only by the artists involved.